Back to DWU AI Articles

 Leisure Demand Cyclicality: Economic downturns reduce discretionary leisure travel spending, compressing yields and load factors.

-Fuel Price Volatility: A return to $3.00+ per gallon fuel prices would meaningfully compress operating margins.
+Fuel Price Volatility: A return to $3.00+ per gallon fuel prices would reduce operating margins based on FY2024 cost structure, though the exact impact would depend on load factors and pricing flexibility.

 Ancillary Commoditization: If legacy carriers increasingly adopt unbundled pricing models, the pricing power for Allegiant's ancillaries could erode.